muaiyadh/bilgi-toolset/README.md

 Displays courses as a List instead of the weird default Cards format.

-If this doesn't work, try modifying the delay at the bottom of the script (default: 750ms)

 ### 2. Zoom recordings info scraper

 Adds a button on the Zoom Recordings page to directly download info of all recordings of this course as a csv file.